jsuryahyd/food-cart-order-service/backend-challenge/README.md

 ### Note:
 #### Known Issues
-Due to Time constraint, Delivering the working solution is given preference in few areas over testing, coding style consistency, and log-level correctness
+Due to Time constraint, In a few areas delivering the working solution is given preference over testing, coding style consistency, and log-level correctness etc.
-Few coding style issues are yet to be addressed.
+Few coding style issues are to be addressed.
 These will continued to be fixed after assignment submission.
 - backend-challenge\internal\common\config\config.go has some inconsistent env loading that needs refactoring
 - order_service.go has direct sql access in order to orchestrate transaction(only repositories should work with database).
 This is common and acceptable, but I would like to use Unit Of Work pattern to avoid this.
 - Tests are pending for Order and promo modules
 - Few logs are logged as info, instead of debug.
 - sqlx struct mapping is used to read from DB, but row.scan() is used in few places directly.
 - Any other inconsistencies found are the most likely the result of working in isolation, time constraint and lack of automated CI/CD setup.
+- Building the images separately and running them separately sometimes causes database connection issues in api service.
+Needs to be investigated.
+#### API schema Confusion
+- The openapi.yml schema file present in the api/ folder of the original repository is different from the schema file linked in the [challenge](./challenge.md).
+I have followed the linked schema in the challenge.
+This schema does not return images in GET /Product api.
 ---
 - ### [Todo](./TODO.md)